MARICEL30/todolist/README.md

-# todolist is a simple web app to write "to do things" on a list format.
+# Todolist is a simple web app to write "things to do" on a list format.
 Made using HTML/CSS/JAVASCRIPT.